 2 – Preheat the Pan

 Preheating the pan is wise when making French toast.
-It’ll make it less likely that you’ll experience issues with the French toast sticking to the pan when you do this.
+It’ll make it less likely that you’ll experience issues with sticking.

 You should heat the pan before you grease it with butter and oil.
-This makes it rather easy to grease the pan.
+This makes it rather easy to grease it.

 Keep the pan preheated so that you can cook the toast using a preheated pan, too.
 This will ensure that the French toast will cook properly.